rogeriosantosluz/football-vue/README.md

 # football-vue
-Football Championship is a proof of concept using Vue.js as frontend and Flask s backend (https://github.com/rogeriosantosluz/football)
+Football Championship is a proof of concept using Vue.js as frontend and Flask as backend (https://github.com/rogeriosantosluz/football)

 ## Project setup
 ```